parse-community/docs/_includes/flutter/objects.md

 user.save();
 ```

-By default, the list of objects in this relation are not downloaded.
+By default, the list of objects in this relation is not downloaded.
 You can get a list of the posts that a user likes by using the `ParseQuery` returned by `query`.
-The code looks like:
+The code looks like this:

 ```dart
 await relation.getQuery().query();